gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

 ## Implementation details

+The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/zk-battleship).
+This article describes the program interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.

 ### Problem Statement

 The game of Battleship inherently relies on the mutual trust between players to accurately place their ships on the board and honestly record hits on their ships.
 The necessary guarantees for a fair game are as follows: